biothings/mygene.info/docs/doc/data.rst

                  release is available
 UCSC             whenever a new               For "exons" field
                  release is available
+CPDB             whenever a new               For "pathway" field
+                 release is available

 ============    =======================      =================================

 The most updated data information can be accessed `here <http://mygene.info/v2/metadata>`_.